 Yes!
 Every strategy we outlined in this guide will work for new agents.
 The only caveat is that you will need to work a little harder and wait a little longer to see results.
 For example, any agent can run an open house, but it will be much easier for an experienced agent to turn a five-minute conversation with a nosy neighbor into a listing appointment.

 What is the fastest way to get clients?

 Unless you get lucky with a referral, buying leads is the fastest way to get clients.
 Here’s why: Lead generation companies have spent many years building and testing ways to generate leads in bulk, and at prices low enough to make a profit selling them to you.

 Over to You

-Have any thoughts on the ways to get real estate clients that we covered in the article?
+Have any strategies on how to get real estate clients that we haven’t covered in the article?
 Let us know in the comments!